 At every Beirat meeting, the focus of the Institute, research plans, and other activities were discussed in detail.
 The Beirat meetings were usually scheduled adjacent to a scientific activity, in order to maximize the productivity of the Center's funds and to strengthen the scientific collaboration, rather than holding a pure business meeting.

-The budget is based on the endowment from the Minerva Foundation, matching funds from Bar-Ilan University, and other funds, applied by the director on behalf of ENI.
+The budget is based on the endowment from the Minerva Foundation, matching funds from Bar-Ilan University, and other funds, raised by the director on behalf of ENI.
 The ENI is very efficient and effective in its financial management.
-The actual costs of the ENI research and activities were much higher than the ENI contribution, as we used the ENI budget as seed money, that helped us to get additional funds from other sources, and we succeeded to create long term collaborations, that continued after the completion of the ENI funding.
+The scientific impact of the ENI is much higher than expected by its budget since it has been successfully managed to use the available funds as seed money, for extended activities, as well as for future activities beyond the duration of the ENI funding of a project.
 About 20% of the funds were directed to collaborations with Germany.

 The Institute has passed three international evaluations, by international committees appointed by the Minerva Foundation: In January 1998, it passed the first international evaluation, covering the years 1992-1997, and was declared by the evaluation committee, a "Center of Excellence".
 In November 2005, it passed another international evaluation covering the years 1997-2004 and was rated again as an "International Center of Excellence".
 In February 2011, it passed a third international evaluation covering the years 2004 - 2010, and in comparison, to the other Centers in exact sciences it was declared again a "Center of Excellence".